rsmmr/hilti/doc/install/index.rst

 Prerequisites
 -------------

-The HILTI framework is being developed on 64-bit Linux and MacOS, and likely to fail on other platforms.
+The HILTI framework is developed on 64-bit Linux and MacOS, and will most likely not work on other platforms.

 To compile the framework, you need LLVM >= 3.4 and Clang >= 3.4 from http://llvm.org, along with C++11-compatible standard libraries.
 This